turgu1/esp32-oberon-compiler/doc/Users Guide.md

   + Array copy overflow
   + Illegal procedure call

 - **-o folder** : Output folder for the generated assembly language code.
+If not present, the module source code folder is being used.
-- **-p path** : Search path for imported modules, as a list of folder names separated with character ":".
+- **-p path** : Search path for imported modules, as a list of folder names separated with character “:”.
+An imported module is first seached in the folder of the module being compiled, then in sequence in the folders part of the path.
 - **-s** : Override Symbol file.
 - **-v** : Output compiler version number.
+- **filename** : Oberon source filename to be compiled

+The compiler will produce an ESP32 assembly language source code (extension “.S”) and a symbol file (extension “.smb”) if it does not exist or the **-s** option is present.

 ## Runtime support files

 An ESP32 Oberon program requires runtime support.
 The compiler is supplied with many files that you can find in the lib folder:

 - An application startup function that is called by the ESP32 bootstrap once the application has been loaded in memory.
 It is located in `lib/init/init.S`.
 This file contains many include instructions to add the other pieces of code present in the same folder.
-These files supply support for interupts management and floating point divide and square-toot functions.
+These files supply support for interupts management and floating-point divide and square-toot functions.

 - A Linker Script file that supply memory mapping information to the linker.
 It is located in `lib/ld/esp32.ld`.